davidmoten/xsd-forms/README.md

 This project is largely written in Scala with a small amount of Java.

+**Status:** pre-alpha.

-*Status:* pre-alpha.
-Alpha release planned for December 2013 (excuse delay, very busy on other projects!).
+Alpha release planned for December 2013 and is on schedule as of Nov 21 2013.
 UI elements mostly done, a major rewrite was merged to master on 15 Nov 2013 to use an abstract syntax tree and to handle element repetition in a simplistic way.
-Lots of bits and pieces to chase down but many simple forms will be correctly generated now (try it and see).
+Lots of bits and pieces to chase down but many simple forms will be correctly generated now (try it and see or wait for alpha and report issues).

 Continuous integration with Jenkins for this project is [here](https://xuml-tools.ci.cloudbees.com/). <a href="https://xuml-tools.ci.cloudbees.com/"><img  src="http://web-static-cloudfront.s3.amazonaws.com/images/badges/BuiltOnDEV.png"/></a>